mvdzel/ehrsfm-fhir-r5/input/pagecontent/chapter4.md

 communication between the implementers (producers) and users (buyers) as to what is required, and gives meaning to the phrases, “conforming profile” and “conforming EHR system”.
 Additionally, it serves as the basis for inspection, testing and/or certification activities which may be performed by organizations external to HL7.
-Refer to the Conformance Clause, section 7, for additional information related to the rules for selecting and adding Conformance Criteria in the development of a Functional Profile.
+Refer to the [Conformance Clause](chapter6.html), for additional information related to the rules for selecting and adding Conformance Criteria in the development of a Functional Profile.

 ### EHR-S Function List Components